kitnil/awesome/README.md

 - [markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.
 - [searchfirefoxbookmarks](https://github.com/sciancio/searchfirefoxbookmarks) - A gnome-shell extension which searches the firefox bookmarks and provides results in your shell overview
 - [wikipedia-search-provider](https://github.com/awamper/wikipedia-search-provider) - GNOME Shell extension.
 Wikipedia Search Provider.
-- [Configurable-Menu](https://github.com/lestcape/Configurable-Menu) - This extension have not support for Cinnamon, as all extensions was forked by Clement and i don't want to work in this condition.
-Will be aviable from Gnome Shell Desktop.
 - [gnome-shell-extension-radio](https://github.com/hslbck/gnome-shell-extension-radio) - Gnome shell extension for listening to internet radio streams
 - [gnome3-jenkins-indicator](https://github.com/philipphoffmann/gnome3-jenkins-indicator) - Gnome 3 Shell Extension to represent the current state of all jobs of a Jenkins CI Server
 - [gnome-shell-extensions-sustmi](https://github.com/sustmi/gnome-shell-extensions-sustmi) - [DEPRECATED] The repository was split into two repositories: https://github.com/sustmi/gnome-shell-extension-historymanager-prefix-search and https://github.com/sustmi/gnome-shell-extension-windowoverlay-icons